Mizuho PayPay Dome Fukuoka: History

+On March 24, 2012, SoftBank purchased the stadium from the GIC affiliate for 87 billion yen.
+The stadium became fully owned by the Fukuoka SoftBank Hawks Marketing Corporation on July 1, 2015.
+The adjacent shopping mall was sold to Mitsubishi Estate on January 22, 2015.

+In January 2013, it was renamed to Fukuoka Yafuoku!
+Dome (福岡ヤフオク! ドーム, Fukuoka Yafuoku Dōmu).
+Yafuoku is the abbreviation for Yahoo!
+Auctions in Japan.

+On October 30, 2019, it was announced that the stadium was going to be renamed again to Fukuoka PayPay Dome (福岡PayPayドーム, Fukuoka Peipei Dōmu), in reference to the payment system PayPay owned by SoftBank (50%) and Yahoo Japan (25%), on February 29, 2020.

+On April 25, 2024, it was announced that the stadium would be getting additional sponsorship rights from Mizuho Financial Group, creating Mizuho PayPay Dome Fukuoka as a symbol of unity between Mizuho and SoftBank Group, which have close ties to each other.

 The Fukuoka Dome has hosted one game in each Major League Baseball Japan All-Star Series since its creation, including the final game of the 2006 series, where Japan was swept for the first time in the history of the event.

 In the TV series Extreme Engineering, Danny Forster makes a reference to the Fukuoka Dome, saying it was said to have a "floating" field.
 (An indoor baseball stadium in Japan which actually has a floating field is Sapporo Dome, which also hosts football games for Consadole Sapporo, a J. League club.
 However, this stadium does not have such a field.)

-In 2009, the older, short-pile AstroTurf field was replaced with the more modern grass-like FieldTurf brand surface to reduce injuries; the Hawks players had seen far more injuries than any other team in Japan prior to the field being replaced.
+The roof of the Fukuoka Dome was designed to be opened similar to that of the now demolished Civic Arena in Pittsburgh, where the roof would open from the side.
+This design causes the roof to be rarely opened, due to costs of electricity to the mechanics to open the roof.

+The Building itself is recognized for its 12,000 ton steel retractable roof with a 3 millimeter titanium plating.

 Notable events

 NPB

 On May 18, 1994, Hiromi Makihara of the Yomiuri Giants threw a perfect game against Hiroshima Toyo Carp as the Giants won 6–0.
-Makihara's first Perfect-game at Fukuoka Dome is of special note as it being the only one thrown there, as well as the last one in the NPB (15th overall) until Rōki Sasaki pitched a perfect game against the Orix Buffaloes on April 10th, 2022 at ZOZO Marine Stadium.
+Makihara's first Perfect-game at Fukuoka Dome is of special note as it being the only one thrown there, as well as the last one in the NPB (15th overall) until Rōki Sasaki pitched a perfect game against the Orix Buffaloes on April 10, 2022, at ZOZO Marine Stadium.

+1995 Summer Universiade

+The stadium had the function of being the main venue of the event, hosting the opening ceremonies, baseball tournament and the closing ceremonies.